Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 *Shit,* the fucker could run.
 But Bill had clocked herself at more than thirty miles an hour thanks to the Cruezzir.
 Branches and sticks whipped her face and stung her arms as she opened up to full speed and started slowly closing the gap. *Too* slowly.

 ...Fuck.
-He’d been running for miles and he could *still* pour on the speed...too fuckin’ bad he had to die.
+He’d been running for miles and he could *still* pour on the speed... too fuckin’ bad he had to die.
 Boy scout was a fuckin’ *specimen.* She’d *love* to drug his pretty ass up and put that huge dick of his to proper use…hell, Bill bet he’d have lasted for *weeks* before he broke.

 She grinned as she rounded a bend and found she’d halved the gap.